xiahaa/CCenterFinder/README.md

 1. A 3D circular center finding algorithm based on Conformal Algebra.
 We also provide a RANSAC variant so that it can handle  outliers.
 2. An exact 2D circular center finding algorithm that uses grid search.
 To solve the two-fold ambiguity problem, we give a feasible solution given two coplanar circles.
-3. We show in some automation and robotics application user cases that the proposed method can help users improve the accuracy.
+3. We show in some automation and robotics application user cases that the proposed method can help users improve accuracy.

 # Dependencies
 For the C++ version: